joehsieh/RACBMIiOS/README.md

 - ReactiveCocoa
 - RaactiveCocoa+MVVM

-Before you wnat to do something.You shoud execute commands below first!
+Before you dive into the codebase.You shoud execute commands below first!

 git submodule init